NASA-AMMOS/slim-cli/CONTRIBUTING.md

 #### Find or File an Issue

 Make sure people are aware you're working on a patch!
-Check out our [issue tracking system]([INSERT LINK TO YOUR ISSUE TRACKING SYSTEM]) and find an open issue you'd like to work against, or alternatively file a new issue and mention you're working on a patch.
+Check out our [issue tracking system](https://github.com/nasa-jpl/slim/issues) and find an open issue you'd like to work against, or alternatively file a new issue and mention you're working on a patch.

 #### Choose the Right Branch to Fork

 Our project typically has the following branches available, make sure to fork either the default branch or a branch someone else already tagged with a particular issue ticket you're working with.
-- `main`[INSERT DEFAULT VCS BRANCH NAME HERE] - default branch
+- `main` - default branch
-- [INSERT ADDITIONAL TYPICAL VCS BRANCH NAMES HERE] -

 ### Make your Modifications

 Within your local development environment, this is the stage at which you'll propose your changes, and commit those changes back to version control.
-See the [README.md](README.md) or development guide for more specifics on what you'll need as prerequisites to setup your local development environment.
+See the [README.md](README.md) for more specifics on what you'll need as prerequisites to setup your local development environment.

 #### Commit Messages